Hi, I’m Rachelle Doorley, founder of TinkerLab, and I’m so glad that you found us!

-If you start to poke around my blog, you’ll notice that a theme of open-ended discovery and experimentation runs through a lot of my posts.
+If you start to poke around my blog, you’ll notice that a theme of open-ended discovery, curiosity, experimentation, and process-based art runs through most of my posts.

 Here’s why I think experiments and a fail-forward mindset are important in childhood (and grownup-hood, for that matter).